fullenw1/OrphanForeignSecurityPrincipals/README.md

 Therefore, if you edit the export in Excel, you must save modifications as a <.txt> file.

-Another way to edit the export is with any text editor like Notepad.
+Another way to edit the export is with any "neutral" text editor like Notepad.
 ## Common parameters
 Common parameters like `-WhatIf`, `-Verbose` and `-Confirm` are fully supported.
 ## Warning